To get the latest and most quality design resources!

-Despite the similar names, there are some big differences between project manager and product manager.
+Despite the similar names, there are some big differences between the project manager and product manager.
 They are often used interchangeably, but are different disciplines requiring quite different skills.
 In a nutshell,

 * The product manager is to do the right thing and make sure the product be line with the market demand, giving the company profits the highest priority.

-* The project manager is to do the thing in a right way and make sure things conducted perfect, taking time, cost as well as resource constraints into consideration in order to complete the ultimate goal.
+* The project manager is to do the thing in the right way and make sure things conducted perfect, taking time, cost as well as resource constraints into consideration in order to complete the ultimate goal.

-Before diving into more details, let's take a prior look at what is project management and product management in below.
+Before diving into more details, let's take a prior look at what is a project management and product management in below.